piratas-ar/utopia.partidopirata.com.ar/_posts/2015-03-07-hackeando_al_capitalismo.markdown

 + Bijker, Wiebe. *Of Bicycles, Bakelites, and Bulbs——Towards a Theory of Sociotechnical Change*, Cambridge, Mass.: MIT Press, 1995.

-+ Black, Edwin, *IBM and the Holocaust: The Strategic Alliance Between Nazi Germany and America’s Most Powerful Corporation*, London: Little, Brown 86 co, 2001.
++ Black, Edwin, *IBM and the Holocaust: The Strategic Alliance Between Nazi Germany and America's Most Powerful Corporation*, London: Little, Brown 86 co, 2001.

 + Bollier, David. *Silent Theft—The Private Plunder of Our Common Wealth*, London: Routledge, 2003.